MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-methods.md

 ### Attributes (optional)

 An attribute is modifier on a method declaration that specifies information that controls the method's use and behavior.
+Adding an attribute on a method declaration is also known as *decorating* a method.
 For example, decorating a method with the Integration attribute sets the method to be an event publisher.
 An attribute can have one or more arguments that set properties for the method instance.

 Attributes are placed before the method.
 For information about the available attributes, see [Method Attributes](methods/devenv-method-attributes.md).